krupakov/telegrab/README.md

 In which `token` - Telegram Bot API token.

 `interval` - How often check updates (seconds).

+`limit` - Limits the number of updates to be retrieved (1-100).

+`timeout` - Timeout in seconds for long polling.
+Defaults to 0, i.e. usual short polling.

 `retryTimeout` - Reconnecting timeout (seconds).